-- 2. The 'proper practices' for this obligation are regarded to be the CIPFA/SOLACE publication 'Delivering Good Governance in Local Government, which was revised in April 2016. - 3.
-This report therefore informs members of the processes that have been used to prepare the Annual Governance Statement for 2016/17 as attached as Appendix C, and seeks approval for this to accompany the audited Statement of Accounts for 2016/17 due to be published at the end of September 2017.
+- 2. The 'proper practices' for this obligation are regarded to be the CIPFA/SOLACE publication 'Delivering Good Governance in Local Government, which was last revised in April 2016. - 3.
+This report therefore informs members of the processes that have been used to prepare the Annual Governance Statement (AGS) for 2022/23, as attached as Appendix C, and seeks approval for this to accompany the draft Statement of Accounts for 2022/23 which are currently being published.

-CHANGES TO THE PROCESS IN THE 2016 PROCESS
+CHANGES TO THE PROCESS

 - 4. The Governance Framework 'comprises the systems and processes and culture and values by which the Council is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the Council to monitor achievement of the strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services'.
+It enables the Council to monitor achievement of the strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services'.
 The system of internal control 'is a significant part of the framework and is designed to manage risk to a reasonable level'. - 5.
-The Council has defined its Governance Framework as consisting of 23 components as listed in Appendix A. This list has been updated to ensure it is consistent with the latest guidance given in the 'proper practices', published in April 2016.
-In particular there have been a few changes to the areas of the Governance Framework to be covered as summarised in the table below:
+The Council has defined its Governance Framework as consisting of 24 components as listed in Appendix A which is consistent with the 2016 guidance.
+Three of these are discretionary components which are considered important to this authority; one (Climate Change) is a new component which has been added this year. - 6.
+There have been no changes to the required process identified for the 2022/23.
+However, the Accounts and Audit (Amendment) Regulations 2022 have now been revoked.
+Clarification of the requirements has identified that a draft of the Statement should now be published with the draft Statement of Accounts in May each year.
+This is much earlier than in previous years.
+This deadline was missed this year but the timetable will be reviewed to ensure it is met in future years.